Skip to main content

 Immigrant and refugee seniors

 Michigan’s MSP rules still require case-by-case review of citizenship or immigration status.
-MDHHS says it provides free oral interpretation and translated vital documents, including written translation in Spanish and Arabic for vital documents, with other translation as needed.
+MDHHS says it provides language help, including free oral interpretation and translated vital documents.
 If paperwork feels risky, use SHIP/MMAP before filing.

 Rural seniors with limited access